Wildlife Camera – Ltl Acorn 5210A

 The Ltl Acorn 5210A can take photos of 12MP quality (interpolated from 5MP) or record video clips (with sound) at 1080P resolution.
 You can even set the trail camera to take a photo then a video clip if you want to, all triggered by movement/heat change within the camera view.

 Feature packed, low cost Ltl Acorn 5210A wildlife camera

 The 5210A has password protection, 32G max SD card storage (SD card not supplied as standard), time & date stamping, timer recording (explained later), password protection and even a time lapse feature that allows you to tell the camera to take a photo/video clip at set intervals.

 The image above was taken using a Ltl Acorn 5210A trail camera (feel free to click the image to enlarge) to give you an idea of the true colour and image quality on offer.

 The built in Timers on the 5210A trail camera are ideal if you want it to only record between certain hours of the day or night.
-For instance, you may want it to record in your back garden only at night time, so you can set it to trigger only between 8pm in the evening and 6am the next morning.
+For instance, you may want it to record in your back garden but only at night time, so you can set it to trigger only between 8pm in the evening and 6am the next morning for example.